ppotturi/adp-documentation/docs/Platform-Strategy/service-deployment-strategy.md

    10. If database deployment/migration fails, the App will not be upgraded.

 4. If a user has requested the deployment of App Config/Secrets only via the [Flag in the build.yaml](https://github.com/DEFRA/ado-pipeline-common/blob/main/docs/AppBuildAndDeploy.md#buildyaml-for-nodejs-app), the App or Infra will not be deployed on this release:
-a.
-The App Config & Secrets will be updated via the Pipeline, including the Sentinel Key with the Build ID – which triggers the configuration update.
+  1. The App Config & Secrets will be updated via the Pipeline, including the Sentinel Key with the Build ID – which triggers the configuration update.
-b.
-The [Reloader](https://github.com/stakater/Reloader) service will perform a rolling and zero-downtime [upgrade](https://github.com/stakater/Reloader?tab=readme-ov-file#problem) (restart Pods) of the Service to consume the new App configuration (incremental Pod restarts).
+  2. The [Reloader](https://github.com/stakater/Reloader) service will perform a rolling and zero-downtime [upgrade](https://github.com/stakater/Reloader?tab=readme-ov-file#problem) (restart Pods) of the Service to consume the new App configuration (incremental Pod restarts).

 !!! note
     All releases / deployments are promoted via the Common CI and CD Pipelines using Azure DevOps as the orchestrator.
 We promote continuous delivery with automated checks and tests above/in preference to manual intervention and approvals.
 Approval gates can be added optionally to Azure Pipelines to gate the promotion of code.